 Inside the van, the group was subjected to 4 hours of reckless driving, with several people throwing up.
 They were knocking at the wall that separates the back of the van with the drivers, to ask the drivers to stop, without success.
 When the van finally stopped at the Croatian-Slovenian border, the Slovenian Police waited for the Croatian Police officers who showed up only a couple of minutes later.
 Hence, the people were moved from one van to the other.
 The Croatian police officers were wearing a light blue uniform and had a white police van with “policija” written on it in blue.
 The Slovenian police officers handed the plastic bag with the PoM-s personal belonging to the Croatian Police officers and left.

 Then the group was driven again for 3 hours to the border with Bosnia and Herzegovina.
 When they reached the Bosnian-Croatian border in the proximity of Velika Kladusa, BiH there were three Croatian police officers wearing black uniforms and black balaclava masks covering their faces.
-After the respondent’s description of the uniforms, it is most likely that these officers belong to the Croatian Intervention police.
+According to the respondent’s description of the uniforms, could be that these officers belong to the Interventna Policije.

 “When we got down the car, they make us go one by one.
 I ask for my phone, but they pushed me to the ground, took off my shoes, and started to kick me on the foot with the shoe!”